steve morris kansas senate

 Interviewed by Jim McLean

 Tim Emert's interview covers his Senate career in the last decade of the Twentieth century, following passage of a markedly different school finance bill in 1992 and with a divided Republican caucus in the Senate--a time of big change.
-Emert stepped into the chairmanship of the Senate Judiciary committee immediately and later moved up to Majority Leader by a one-vote margin.
-The interview is filled with descriptions of coalitions he formed to get legislation passed.
-As Judiciary chair Emert dealt with both the death penalty, which he personally opposed, and a bill restricting late term abortions which Show Moreno one liked but passed.
+Emert stepped into the chairmanship of the Senate Judiciary Committee immediately and later moved up to become Senate Majority Leader, elected to that post with a one-vote margin.
+In this oral history interview he described coalitions he formed to get legislation passed.
+As Judiciary chair, Emert dealt with both the death penalty, which he personally opposed, and a Show Morebill restricting late term abortions which no one liked but which passed anyway.
 He worked with Christine Downey to get a major policy change regarding community colleges.
-There are also descriptions of his work on the State Board of Education and later, the Board of Regents.
-Emert describes himself as neither moderate or conservative, but "a realistic Republican."
-As Majority Leader he talks about the "juggling act" trying to keep communication with the conservative House Speakers (Shallenburger and Jennison) and the Senate.
-He explains the tension in having both the poorest and richest counties in his district and trying to provide equalization of school funding.
-The interview touches on the renovation of the Capitol and also renovation of Cedar Crest.
+Emert also described his work on the State Board of Education and later, the Board of Regents.
+He characterizes himself as neither moderate or conservative, but as "a realistic Republican."
+He talked about his time as Majority Leader being a "juggling act" trying to maintain communication with the conservative House Speakers (Shallenburger and Jennison) and the Senate.
+He explained the tension in having both the poorest and richest counties in his district and trying to provide equalization of school funding.
+Emert also talked briefly about on the renovation of the Capitol and the renovation of Cedar Crest (the Governors Mansion).
 Show Less

 Interview of Edward (Ed) Reilly, July 2, 2019